Email Encryption 101: Protocols & How They Work in Secure Email Sending

 Bitmessage

-How to send secure emails
+How to send encrypted emails

 In general, there are three main approaches to sending encrypted emails: